-It would take about three years for two weavers to make a single tapestry.
+It would take up to three years for two weavers to make a single tapestry.
 The Gobelins production between 1663 and 1690 (the time of Le Brun's death) was a staggering 775 tapestries.
 Le Brun loved to celebrate the glory and passions of Louis XIV in his tapestry designs — like the story of Alexandre the Great, the life of Louis XIV, and the royal residences.

 While during the reign of Louis XIV the tapestries celebrated his glory, by the time the 18th century came along the tapestries were more frivolous.
 The 18th century also brought an important innovation to tapestries — the addition of borders.

 Tapestries sought to technically compete with paintings.
 Hundreds of new dyes were developed to create a range of subtle tonal qualities.
 Unfortunately, the ravages of time and light have destroyed much of these subtle effects.

 Check with Booking.com to find today's sale prices on hotel rooms in every arrondissement of Paris.
 Save 20% to 30%… or even more!

 The Portiere of the Chariot of Triumph – cartoon sketch for tapestry

 The Gobelins Paris tapestry factory became so celebrated that Marie Antoinette and Louis XVI paid a personal visit to the workshops in 1790, just a year or two before their arrests.